 It is the busiest airport in the Middle East.
-This sparkling airport is well-known for its state-of-the-art facilities, and for being the home-base for its own airline, Emirate Airlines.
+This sparkling airport is well-known for its state-of-the-art facilities, and for being the home-base for its own airline, Emirates.
 Those en route or looking to enjoy a layover, will be pleasantly surprised at what the airport can offer.

 Shoppers will be happy at this airport.
 Dubai Duty Free is essentially a mall, and offers travelers the chance to purchase popular brands at competitive prices.
 Casa de Havana offers shoppers an excellent selection of liquor and tobacco, especially choice Cuban cigars.
 Also, all the big sports manufacturers are well-represented, as are the major electronics brands.
 Besides these options, shoppers will also find stores focusing on perfume, gold and jewelry, sunglasses, women’s and men’s fashion, crystal, leather goods, music, books and even toys for the little ones.